 Have you caught up with the hot marketing trends for 2017?
 Wait, are you still focused on that breakthrough from 2016?
 Or 2014?
-Don’t look now, but people are predicting the next blockbuster marketing tactics for 2018 as we speak.
+Don’t look now, but people are predicting the next blockbuster marketing trends and tactics for 2018 as we speak.

 With the sheer number of “Oh-my-God-you-have-to-implement-this-or-your-campaign-will-fail” strategies emerging every year, how do you ensure that your campaigns aren’t obsolete by the time you launch?